-Vasculitis UK once again maintained a stand at the British Society for Rheumatology conference, this year in Birmingham in May.
-For the first time, Vasculitis UK was represented with a stand at the Royal College of Nurses Congress in Liverpool in June.
-This was very successful, attracting much attention.
-The new alliance (RAIRDA - the Rare Auto-Immune Rheumatic Disease Alliance) with BSR and other patient organisations supporting those with similar rare auto-immune diseases, such as Lupus UK & Raynaud's/Scleroderma UK led to the formation of RAIRDA is proving to be of questionable value.
+All of the conferences we intended to have a presence at were cancelled due to The Covid-19 lockdown.
+Vasculitis UK usually book a stand at the British Society for Rheumatology conference, hope to have a stand at the Royal College of Nurses Congress.
+The new alliance (RAIRDA - the Rare Auto-Immune Rheumatic Disease Alliance)) with BSR and other patient organisations supporting those with similar rare auto-immune diseases, such as Lupus UK & Raynaud's/Scleroderma UK led to the formation of RAIRDA and we have representation.